Decomposed Prototype Learning for Few-Shot Scene Graph Generation

-Currently, many approaches have been proposed to solve few-shot learning (FSL) tasks, such as object detection~\cite{fan2020few} and image classification~\cite{zhou2022learning}.
-And one of the most popular solutions is metric-based methods~\cite{kim2019variational,snell2017prototypical,sung2018learning}.
-As shown in Figure~\ref{fig:intro2}(a), its basic idea is to project visual samples (\eg, $\boldsymbol{x}$) as points in a latent semantic space and devise a metric to calculate their distances to different category prototype representations, which are always assumed to be the centers of corresponding support points (\ie, one prototype for each category~\cite{snell2017prototypical,sung2018learning,liu2020prototype}).
-Although metric-based methods have achieved great success, naively applying them to FSSGG is non-trivial due to the intrinsic characteristics of visual relation concepts in SGG:

-\textbf{Firstly}, polysemy is very common in the predicate categories, and each predicate category may have diverse semantics under different contexts.
-For example, as shown in Figure~\ref{fig:intro}, the predicate \texttt{has} may not only mean \emph{possession relation} between main body and individuals (\eg, $\left \langle \texttt{chair}, \texttt{has}, \texttt{leg} \right \rangle $) but also mean \emph{eating relation} between human and food (\eg, $\left \langle \texttt{boy}, \texttt{has}, \texttt{food} \right \rangle $).
-This will lead to multiple semantic centers when all samples of one predicate are projected on the latent space (\cf, Figure~\ref{fig:intro2}(b)).
-Therefore, it is inadequate to represent each predicate category with only one prototype representation. \textbf{Secondly}, the relation triplets of the same predicate sometimes have totally distinct visual appearance under different subject-object pairs.
+While the main challenge of transferring knowledge to unseen predicates is the great intra-class variation of each predicate category.
+On one hand, polysemy is very common in the predicate categories, and each predicate category may has diverse semantics under different contexts.
+For example, the predicate \texttt{has} may not only mean \emph{possession relation} between main body and individuals (\eg, $\left \langle \texttt{chair}, \texttt{has}, \texttt{leg} \right \rangle $) but also mean \emph{eating relation} between human and food (\eg, $\left \langle \texttt{boy}, \texttt{has}, \texttt{food} \right \rangle $) as shown in Fig.~\ref{fig:intro}.
+On the other hand, due to the compositional nature, the relation triplets of the same predicate sometimes have a totally distinct visual appearance under different subject-object pairs.
 For instance, the relation triplets of $\left \langle \texttt{man}, \texttt{has}, \texttt{arm} \right \rangle $ in $S_2$ and $\left \langle \texttt{chair}, \texttt{has}, \texttt{leg} \right \rangle $ in $S_3$ look irrelevant visually.
-This great variance of input signals increases the difficulty to build the projection of support samples into a concentrated point on the latent space, resulting in considerable confusion during inference as their distances from the query point may vary greatly.
+Such high variance of semantics and visual appearance for predicates makes it hard for current methods to discriminate representations for each predicate with limited labels and fail to generalize on novel subject-object pair compositions.